Paul A. Kramer

 Paul A. Kramer’s primary research interests are in modern U. S. history, with an emphasis on transnational, imperial and global histories, American social thought, and the politics of inequality.

-Professor Kramer has received research fellowships from the Harvard University’s Charles Warren Center, the American Council of Learned Societies, the Fulbright program and the Smithsonian Institution, and was named a Top Young Historian by History News Network.
+Prof. Kramer has received fellowships from the National Endowment for the Humanities, the Pulitzer Center on Crisis Reporting, Harvard University’s Charles Warren Center, the American Council of Learned Societies, the Fulbright program and the Smithsonian Institution, and was named a Top Young Historian by History News Network.
 He is co-editor of Cornell University Press’ series “The United States in the World: Transnational Histories, International Perspectives” and was program chair for “The United States in the World/The World in the United States,” the 2009 annual conference of the Society for Historians of American Foreign Relations.
-He is a member of the editorial boards of Labor: Working-Class History of the Americas, Philippine Studies, and Diplomatic History.
-He is currently at work on a manuscript on the geopolitics of U. S. racial formations across the long 20th century.
+He has served on the editorial boards of Diplomatic History, Labor: Working-Class History of the Americas, and Philippine Studies.

 He teaches a wide range of courses in modern U. S. history and the history of the United States in the world at the undergraduate and graduate levels, including Transnational America, 1880-1940; Transnational America, 1940-2010; Race, Gender and 20th Century U. S. International History; Race, Power and Modernity; Class, Culture and Power in the 20th Century United States; The Craft of History; American Masculinities; and Modern Colonialism in Global History.

 Prospective graduate students interested in applying to work under Prof. Kramer’s supervision should contact him at his departmental e-mail address, email@example.com.